2000–01 Liga Nacional de Fútbol Femenino

 The 2000–01 Liga Nacional de Fútbol Femenino was the 13th season of the Spanish women's football first division.
-Levante won its second title.
+Levante won its second title and earned the first Double in Spanish women's football with its Copa de la Reina win the same season.

 Competition format

 The 56 teams were divided into four groups of 14 teams each one.
 The four group winners would qualify to the Final Four for deciding the league champion.

 The two first teams of each group and the best third placed teams would qualify for the Copa de la Reina de Fútbol.